The CTO's Checklist for Choosing a Nearshore Engineering Partner

 Ask specifically about the replacement policy: timeline, cost, process.
 "We'll work with you to resolve issues" is not a policy — it's a platitude.

-A solid answer includes: defined evaluation period (30 days), clear replacement guarantee (no cost), proactive performance monitoring (regular check-ins, not just reactive complaints), and a replacement timeline (how quickly can a new engineer start).
+A solid answer includes: a defined evaluation period, a clear replacement guarantee at no cost, proactive performance monitoring (regular check-ins with you and the engineer, not just reactive complaints), and a replacement timeline.
+For reference, ours is a 30-day guarantee, a replacement presented within 7 days, and no added cost.

 Red flag: No written replacement policy, or a policy that requires you to document extensive performance issues before they'll act.